tmcode7/Array-Cardio-1/README.md

 Sort in Alphabetical order
 const alpha = people.sort(function(lastOne, nextOne)) {
-const [aLast, aFirst] = lastOne.split(', ') //put items as separate variables, the split separates the first name from, last name at the point where there is a comma const [bLast, bFirst] = nextOne.spli(', ') if (aLast > bLast) {
+const [aLast, aFirst] = lastOne.split(', ') //put items as separate variables, the split separates the first name from last name at the point where there is a comma const [bLast, bFirst] = nextOne.spli(', ') if (aLast > bLast) {
 return 1